jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (d) lift or rub his or her hair:
   (e) raise his or her arms to expose his or her armpits:
   (f) with his or her legs spread apart, bend his or her knees.
+  (g) lift or raise any part of his or her body (including, for example, rolls of fat, genitalia, and breasts).
-(3) Authority to conduct a strip search includes the authority to conduct a visual examination (whether or not facilitated by any instrument or device designed to illuminate or magnify) of the mouth, nose, and ears, but does not authorise the insertion of any instrument, device, or thing into any orifice of those kinds.
+(3) Authority to conduct a strip search includes the authority to conduct a visual examination (whether or not facilitated by any instrument or device designed to illuminate or magnify) of the mouth, nose, and ears, and to conduct a visual examination of the anal and genital areas (without the use of any instrument or device designed to illuminate or magnify), but does not authorise the insertion of any instrument, device, or thing into any orifice of those kinds.
 (4) For the purposes of undertaking a strip search if section 98(3)(a) applies (which relates to the situation where an officer has reasonable grounds for believing that a prisoner has an unauthorised item in his or her possession),—
   (a) the person conducting the search may require the person being searched, in addition to doing all or any of the things referred to in subsection (2), to bend his or her knees, with his or her legs spread apart, until his or her buttocks are adjacent to his or her heels:
   (b) the authority to conduct the search includes the authority to conduct a visual examination (whether or not facilitated by any instrument or device designed to illuminate or magnify) of the mouth, nose, ears, and anal and genital areas, but does not authorise the insertion of any instrument, device, or thing into any orifice of those kinds.